What is a Dangerous Goods Note (DGN)?

 Financial incentive in using a DGN

-Having a DGN has a financial incentive, because informing or pre-informing the necessary parties of the dangerous nature of your cargo, will save you time and money in the processing your goods.
+Having a Dangerous Goods Note has a financial incentive, because informing or pre-informing the necessary parties of the dangerous nature of your cargo, will save you time and money in processing your goods.

 You can get your logistics firm or freight forwarder to provide you with a blank template of the Dangerous Goods Note form.
-Just make sure it’s the UN aligned format.
-Alternatively, click here for a free UN aligned DGN template .
+Just make sure it’s in the UN-aligned format.
+Alternatively, click here for a free UN-aligned DGN template.

 Additionally, you can use an online solution such as edgectp.com to help you generate paper and electronic versions, just remember to use the free 30-day trial to see how you get on first.